Best Credit Builder Loans (2026)

 Credit Strong offers FDIC-backed credit-builder loans and revolving accounts that simultaneously build credit history and savings, reporting monthly to all three major bureaus.

-No hard credit pull required — accessible to consumers with no or damaged credit history
+no-hard-pull claim to verify required — accessible to consumers with no or damaged credit history

 Reports on-time payments to all three major credit bureaus every month